agroimpacts/learner/README.md

 6. Clicking the Resource Manager will take you to a table, look to the lower right of the table for "Tracking UI" and "ApplicationMaster", click "ApplicationMaster" and you will be taken to the Spark Tracking UI
 * the ssh tunnel will keep running until you close it with CNTRL+C

-## Guide to profiling `cvml` (in the works)
+## Guide to profiling `learner` (in the works)
 The two important tabs of the Resource Manager's Tracking UI are Jobs and Stages.
 The Jobs tab has shows completed stages which is a rough way to gauge where the program is at across all executors.
-The steps below pertain to how to profile specific parts of the CVML code across all executors.
+The steps below pertain to how to profile specific parts of the `learner` code across all executors.
 Can hopefully be used to show how long training time and testing time take seperately.

 ### Viewing Spark master logs
 1. First navigate to the EMR console for your cluster